 In the semi-finals stage the young chefs are set a different challenge every year.
 They may be required to cook a dish on the basis of a given recipe or they may be given a mystery box of ingredients.

-A panel of judges will taste the dishes and select the finalists who will compete for the title of The Young Chef of the Year at the second and final culinary skills test in November.
+A panel of judges will taste the dishes and select the finalists who will compete for the title of The Young Chef of the Year at the second and final culinary skills test.

 In all culinary skills tests, the young chefs will have to take into consideration the running theme for the competition as well as the key values of Euro-Toques Ireland, namely heritage and provenance.